Grimes IT provides technical services to web-based businesses.

 Databases

-A relational database like Postgres or MySQL is often a good choice for the core data store, though NoSQL options like MongoDB can have their place.
-I spent many years pushing MySQL and Postgres to their early limits to scale web apps.
-I like common ORM libraries for basic database interactions, and I’m experienced using complex (yet performant) SQL to work with the more interesting cross-sections of data.
+Relational data stores like Postgres and MySQL are often a good choice for the core databases.
+NoSQL options like MongoDB and Redis also have their place.
+I spent many years pushing MySQL and Postgres to their early limits to scale growing web applications.
+ORM libraries can be great for basic database interactions, but I’m well-experienced with complex and performant SQL for making the most of valuable business data.

 Business logic and APIs

-Business logic is often distributed across a variety of applications and third-party services, which all need to be integrated.
+Business logic tends to be distributed across a variety of applications and third-party services, and they all need to be integrated to some degree.

-Often fundamental business logic is embedded in an original web application, and it needs to be extracted in order to be more easily shared, tested, and refined.
-This means APIs.
+Often fundamental business logic is embedded in older systems, and needs to be leveraged by newer applications.
+This typically means APIs.

 Web infrastructure

 From bare metal to cloud, from server to VM to container to serverless, I’ve scaled real-world systems for decades.
 Before that, I was a network engineer in Silicon Valley.
-For me the “full stack” includes the OSI networking model.
+For me, the “full stack” includes the network protocols.

 Development environments

-I run all my development environments in Docker containers now, so I can install whatever mad dependency a project might require without messing up my own computer.
-Containers are also useful because they can closely reproduce entire production environments (databases, caches, cloud services, and all) and even simplify deployment, infrastructure, and operations.
+I like to run development environments in Docker containers now, so developers can install whatever mad dependency a project might require without messing up their own computers.
+Containers allow developers to closely reproduce entire production environments (databases, caches, cloud services, and all) and can simplify deployment, infrastructure, and operations.

-Visual Studio Code and Docker Desktop have made it easier to do development this way.
+Tools like VSCode and Docker Desktop have made it vastly easier to do development in this way.

-For new projects and quick changes, GitHub Codespaces can be an easy way to get a simple dev environment up and running, and to make quick changes on the fly, without having to hassle with creating a local dev environment first.
+For new projects and quick changes, web-based development environments like GitHub Codespaces, StackBlitz, and CodeSandbox can be an easy way for developers to get up and running almost instantly and to make quick changes on the fly.

 Production infrastructure